Compilation of Final Fantasy VII: Reception

-Reviews for Advent Children have been mixed: while critics have praised the presentation, graphics and fan appeal, all reviews agree that the story's context and delivery were confusing for people new to the series.
-While western critics were positive about Last Order, the OAV received heavy fan criticism in Japan due to its retconning of key events, which prompted the team to ensure that the event was faithfully recreated in Crisis Core.
+Reviews for Advent Children have been mixed: while critics have praised the presentation, graphics, and fan appeal, all reviews agree that the story's context and delivery were confusing for people new to the series.
+While western critics were positive about Last Order, the OVA (original video animation) received heavy fan criticism in Japan due to its retconning of key events, which prompted the team to ensure that the event was faithfully recreated in Crisis Core.
 Before Crisis, due to remaining in Japan, has received limited attention in the west, but previews have been highly positive, with many praising the gameplay and graphics as being impressive for a mobile game.
 Opinions for Dirge of Cerberus were decidedly mixed.
 While many praised the story and characters, especially the focus on Vincent's character and development, critics were mixed about the graphics and gameplay.
 Japanese magazine Famitsu notably gave the game a delayed and highly critical review.
 Crisis Core was generally praised, with many enjoying the story's intimate presentation of the characters and action-oriented gameplay, despite some criticism for it being aimed at fans of VII.
 Critics of the Compilation have generally cited Crisis Core as the best title of the series prior to the Remake trilogy.